This page describes the upgrade policy for CockroachDB Cloud. For self-hosted clusters, see the CockroachDB Release Support Policy.

 Major version releases (for example, v21.1.x → v21.2.x) contain new functionality and potentially backward-incompatible changes to CockroachDB.

 Major version upgrades are automatic for CockroachDB Serverless clusters and opt-in for CockroachDB Dedicated clusters.
-Console Admins must initiate major version upgrades for CockroachDB Dedicated clusters.
+Org Administrators must initiate major version upgrades for CockroachDB Dedicated clusters.
 When a new major version is available, Admins will be able to start an upgrade from the CockroachDB Cloud Console for clusters using the paid version of CockroachDB Dedicated.
 When a major version upgrade is initiated for a cluster, it will upgrade to the latest patch version as well.

 When upgrading a CockroachDB Dedicated cluster to a new major version, once all nodes are running the new version, you have approximately 72 hours before the upgrade is automatically finalized.
 During this window, if you see unexpected behavior, you can trigger a rollback to the previous major version from the CockroachDB Cloud Console.